CodeDoc AI for Confluence — Documentation

 Full Feature Set (Trial & Subscription)

-If the trial expires without purchasing a subscription, the app falls back to a limited mode:
+If the trial expires without purchasing a subscription, the app switches to the free plan:

 14. Access Control